Clicky Skip to Content

 The features that make a sword a falchion are that these swords almost always include a single edge with a slight curve on the blade towards the tip.
 Most were also affixed with a quilled cross guard for the hilt.

 They’re considered convenient pieces of equipment.
 They were used as tools between wars and fights.
-And some later versions are very ornate and were used by the nobility.
+Some later versions are very ornate and were used by the nobility.

 Trivia: Falchion is associated with nobles.
 They use such as a special weapon used to penetrate through armors made out of leather and chain mail.